Let’s talk about the EuroAce metal detector.

 Is the Garrett Euro Ace Waterproof?

-The Garrett Euro Ace has a waterproof coil but it is unsure just how waterproof the control panel is, it takes some light rain, I know that for sure, but I wouldn’t risk a heavy downpour.
-There are many covers available for a small cost for the control panel housing, you could even wrap in clingfilm if you were desperate which is something I did when I first started out.
+The Garrett Euro Ace has a waterproof coil but the control panel is not.
+It can take some light rain, I know that for sure, but I wouldn’t risk a heavy downpour.
+There are many covers available for a small cost for the control panel housing.
+If your budget doesn’t allow (or you don’t want to wait) you could even wrap in clingfilm which is something I did when I first started out.

 Garrett Euro Ace Coil upgrades